dmoul/american-whaling/README-to-run-analysis.md

     3: 1 targets produced warnings.
 Run tar_meta(fields = warnings, complete_only = TRUE) for the messages.
     ```

-* from a terminal in the root directory of this project, run: quarto render
+* From a terminal in the root directory of this project, run: quarto render
   - Note: the first run can take 30 minutes or more on a MacBook Pro 2019
   - Note: filesystem space required for source and generated pages after first run is about 812 MB
   - Note: run it again if you get this error: